trez/pyworkmaster/README.md

 If one wants to split a workspace into 3 regions do so by using definition A | B | C.

 Not all windows need to be used in the layout.

+### tasks
+Run commands for a task in a specific window.

 ## Tips'n'tricks
 ### screenrc